yuliangjin1985/code-challenges/basics/intervals.md

 Merge Intervals
 Insert Interfal
-Meeting rooms
-Interval List Intersections
+Meeting rooms, Meeting rooms II, Meeting rooms III Interval List Intersections

 ## 56 Merge Intervals

 Given an array of intervals where intervals[i] = [starti, endi], merge all overlapping intervals, and return an array of the non-overlapping intervals that cover all the intervals in the input.

 >To start from the left, it's better to sort by `start` of intervals, this way always the left most was added to the final list, and there will be other intervals potentially be merged to the previous one only.
 If sorting based on the `end` of the intervals first, there could be later intervals merged with multiple previous final outputs.
+Meeting rooms II should also sort by `start` because should always satisfy the requirements by starting time.

-This is different than 435 Non-overlaping Intervals, which is not merging but finding out how many non-overlaping ones, so can use `less is more` theory to solve the issue by sorting based on the `end` of the intervals.
+This is different than [435 Non-overlaping Intervals](https://leetcode.com/problems/non-overlapping-intervals/description/), which is not merging but finding out how many non-overlaping ones, so can use `less is more` theory to solve the issue by sorting based on the `end` of the intervals (and on `start` decreasing when `end` is equal).
+Also for [452 Minimum Number of Arrows To Burst Balloons](https://leetcode.com/problems/minimum-number-of-arrows-to-burst-balloons/description/), we also can use `later is better` to burst more balloons.

 ```python
 class Solution: